The ACU patrol cap is a visor style, having a circular top crown with a two-piece inner crown lining forming a pocket between lining pieces.

 The ruff is an attachable component used with the extended cold weather parka.

-The OD cotton field cap with visor was designed to be worn with the M-1943 field jacket.
+The olive drab cotton field cap is a visor style with retractable earlaps lined with wool flannel, and grommets for ventilation.
+It was designed to be worn with the M-1943 field jacket.
 It could also be worn under the hood of that jacket and with the steel helmet and liner.

-The MQ-1 (Model Quartermaster 1) OD pile field cap is a modified version of the M-1943 pile field cap.
-The cap was adopted as the M-1951 pile field cap.
+The MQ-1 (Model Quartermaster 1) olive drab pile field cap is a modified version of the olive drab pile field cap.
+The pile lining of the original visor, which caused visual interference and forehead discomfort when the visor was lowered, was eliminated.
+The MQ-1 cap was adopted as the M-1951 pile field cap.

-The M-1951 field cap was designed for ground troop wear in a range of cold-wet to hot environments and is a lightweight windproof item incorporating a very thin layer of insulation only in the earlaps.
+The M-1951 cotton field cap is a visor style with a circular top crown and retractable earlaps, and is a lightweight windproof item incorporating a very thin layer of insulation only in the earlaps.
+It was designed for ground troop wear in a range of cold-wet to hot environments.

 The M-1951 pile field cap may be worn for both cold-dry and cold-wet conditions.
 The cap provides the best protection against the elements for weather colder than 0°F.